rishabhbaral/CMSC335-Final-Project/README.md

+# CMSC335-Final-Project
-# Weather App involving JS
+# App Name: Weather Beetle
+# Collaborator Names: Rishabh Baral, Kevin Liao, Leo Suber

 **Functionality**
 For an overview of the functionality of this app, please see the following video: [Application Video](https://www.youtube.com/watch?v=VXZM6pHeZJA)